zufengshang/1.first-step/README.md

 # 1.first-step
 a new hand
-two months passed, i am stii a new hand
+two months passed, i am still a new hand